typesafe/cuid2-zig/README.md

 ## Test Results

-Running the histogram test will generate 100k `Cuid2(24)` identifiers, check for collisions and output the following historgrams.
+Running the histogram test will generate 100k `Cuid2(24)` identifiers, check for collisions and output the following histograms.

 An even distribution of the actual value of the ids: